Who can use this feature

 Add Figma to your identity provider

-This usually involves adding an app to your identity provider.
-Your identity provider will provide you with a Metadata URL during this process.
-This is an XML link that Figma uses to connect your identity provider, and authenticate users when they login.
+When you add Figma to your identity provider, they will provide you with a Metadata URL.
+This is an XML link that Figma uses to connect to your identity provider and authenticate users when they login.

 Figma supports dedicated integrations with the following identity providers: